 The Physical World: Platforms = Concentration Risk

-The main difference between real and virtual world dependency is that most real world businesses could still exist outside the platform.
+The main difference between real and virtual world dependency is that most real world businesses could still exist off-platform.
 The bakery makes cakes that everyone can eat – even if it had to start over outside of Disney.
-If you build an app on Apple’s iOS or Facebook, you’re not just relying on their customers or location, but your product is built with their code, tools, and architecture.
+If you build an app on Apple’s iOS or Facebook, you’re not just relying on their customers or location, but your product relies on their code, tools, and architecture.
 Without them, there is no business.
 Surely, platform owners would never throw their weight around… Like any good capitalist in heat, platform owners know a green thing when they see it:

 - Netflix vs. Internet Service Providers: Netflix competes directly with the cash cow of cable providers – cable!
-ISP’s have been pushing for bandwidth caps that would cripple competing streaming services.
+ISP’s have been pushing for bandwidth caps that would cripple competing streaming services, like Netflix.

 How Much Danger Are You In?

 Say Hello to IdeaFaktory’s Platform Risk Matrix